pballada/pballada.github.io/_posts/2024-06-11-swiftui-state-patterns.markdown

 ```

 ### Considerations
-- **Ownership:** The view that declares `@StateObject` “owns” the observable object.
+- **Ownership:** The view that declares `@StateObject` "owns" the observable object.
 If you create an object in this view, it persists as long as the view is alive in memory.
-- **One-Time Initialization:** `@StateObject` ensures the observable object is only created once, even if the view’s body recomputes multiple times.
+- **One-Time Initialization:** `@StateObject` ensures the observable object is only created once, even if the view's body recomputes multiple times.
 - **Appropriate Use Cases:** Useful for models with longer lifespans or those that manage fetching data from external sources, user-generated content, or other business logic.

 ---